Honda Accord vs Mercedes-Benz C-Class

 The Verdict

-The Honda Accord takes 3 of 5 key spec categories and comes in at a lower price.
-The Honda Accord will save you roughly $513 a year in fuel.
+This is genuinely close.
+The Honda Accord and Mercedes-Benz C-Class trade blows across the spec sheet, and neither runs away with an outright win.
+The Honda Accord will save you roughly $741 a year in fuel.
+If boot space matters, the Honda Accord has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions